-30. The Board uses the City of Edinburgh Council ("the Council") to provide financial ledger services.
-We will work with the Council to understand the controls in place.
+30. The Board uses the City of Edinburgh Council ("the Council") to provide financial ledger, payroll and human resources services.
+Where those services (and associated systems) have a material impact on the annual accounts we will work with the Council to understand the controls in place over the systems used in delivering these services.

-COVID-19 - impact on our 2020/21 audit strategy
+COVID-19 - impact on our 2021/22 audit strategy

-- The COVID-19 pandemic has had, and continues to have, a significant and profound effect on every aspect of Scottish society. - 32.
+- 31. The COVID-19 pandemic has had, and continues to have, a significant and profound effect on Scottish society. - 32.
 We appreciate that different organisations have been impacted differently by COVID-19, as have finance teams, and some organisations are better set up for remote working.
 We also know that plans can change quickly and it only takes the absence of one key member of staff from a finance team to have a big impact.
 Equally our own teams may also be impacted by the pandemic.
 The wellbeing of our clients and our staff is paramount.
 Maintaining a pragmatic and flexible approach will enable change at short notice as new issues emerge, or current risks change in significance.